the-ajay-panigrahi/the-ajay-panigrahi/README.md

 # 🧑🏻‍💻 Ajay Panigrahi

-**`Ram Bhakt (Developer/Teacher/Content Creator)`**
+**`Developer`**

-I am a developer, a teacher, and a content creator.
-I build things with code and help others do the same.
+I am a developer, I build things with code and help others do the same.
 My projects are all about solving problems, and my content is all about sharing what I have learned along the way.

  <p align="left">
   <a href="https://www.youtube.com/@ajaybpanigrahi" target="_blank">